 “I hope the future will hold a vibrant, open, and clean democracy that protects our environment for future generations, respects difference and diversity, prioritizes social uplift for the marginalized, poor, and disadvantaged, and offers true access to opportunity for people of all backgrounds.”

 Following the Fellowship, Ben attended graduate school in England and then returned to Washington D.C. where he world work for the Latin American team at the National Democratic Institute for International Affairs and later as the Communications Director for Congressman Jose Serrano.
 Ben decided to return to California and pursue law school at UC Berkeley where he would be elected to serve as a student member of the University of California Board of Regents.
-This was the beginning of his political career in California.
-Later, when a local California state legislature decided to retire Ben jumped into the race, and after seeking endorsements, pulling together a campaign to reach out to a district the size of one million people, he emerged successfully from a competitive field of eight candidates to win the seat.

 “For the past five years, I’ve served in California’s state senate, commuting from Los Angeles to Sacramento on a weekly basis.
 We’re a full-time legislature that helps to lead California–if we were our own nation, we’d be the world’s fifth-largest economy.”